Frequently Asked Questions

 We are giving you a pre-written letter, but you can also download it, and you can take what we have given you and modify it.
 If you are worried about asking people who have already supported you recently, you could modify the “ask” portion of the letter to:

 We have a suggestion for you to ease the burden of writing letters.
-For example, if you have one student in one full-year tutorial (goal of $250) and another student taking two or more full-year tutorials (goal of $500), the goal doesn’t change, but you may combine the letter-writing activity.
+For example, if you have two students taking full-year courses (goal of $500), the goal doesn’t change, but you may combine the letter-writing activity.
 Just compose letters to 20 people you know, and both of the students will personalize each letter.
-Let them state their combined goal of $750, and share the follow-up.
+Let them state their combined goal of $500, and share the follow-up.

 In this case, you will turn in ONE Donor Sheet for your family instead of two or more, and a maximum of 20 letters.

 Our goal is to have all of our students participate in the team-building aspect of the Servathon (both during the February fundraising and the May Day of Service), but we understand that there are different perspectives on students doing it themselves.
-If you have reservations or questions about the fundraising process, please reach out to Mr. Westrate, Mr. Drummond, or Mrs. Ahearn by Feb 3rd, and we will be happy to come up with a creative solution!
+If you have reservations or questions about the fundraising process, please reach out to Mr. Westrate or Mrs. Range by Feb 3rd, and we will be happy to come up with a creative solution!